Free WordPress SEO Checklist for Small Business

 Want to know what to fix first on your WordPress site?

 This checklist is the menu.
-A free Stackra audit is the diagnosis — it scans your live WordPress pages and gives you a prioritised, fix-first action plan based on what's actually broken right now.
+A free Stackra audit is the diagnosis: it scans your live WordPress pages and gives you a prioritized, fix-first action plan based on what's actually broken right now.
 Use the two together.

 Free to sign up · Results in ~3 minutes